 - Reasonably priced rest camp

-- No choice of accommodation, only the park rest camp
+- Limited choice of accommodations other than the rest camp

 - Guided walks and drives not the same standard as in private reserves